api2cart/javascript-sdk/docs/WebhookApi.md

   'callback': "https://example.com/callback", // String | Callback url that returns shipping rates.
 It should be able to accept POST requests with json data.
-  'label': "Super webhook", // String | The name you give to the webhook 'fields': "id, name, description", // String | Fields the webhook should send 'active': true, // Boolean | Webhook status 'langId': "3", // String | Language id
+  'label': "Super webhook", // String | The name you give to the webhook 'fields': "id, name, description", // String | Fields the webhook should send 'responseFields': "{result}", // String | Set this parameter in order to choose which entity fields you want to retrieve 'active': true, // Boolean | Webhook status 'langId': "3", // String | Language id
   'storeId': "1" // String | Defines store id where the webhook should be assigned